Browser & Device Reference

 If an embed contains multiple media sources, at the time of playback, JW Player will determine if it is playable in HTML5 or playable in Flash.
 The appropriate provider will then load.
 As an example:

 - With a setup containing DASH + HLS sources and HTML5 primary, JW Player plays DASH in HTML5 on Chrome/IE 11+, and the HLS stream in Flash on Firefox.

-- With a setup containing HLS + DASH sources and HTML5 primary, JW Player plays HLS in HTML5 on Safari and DASH in HTML5 on Chrome/IE 11+ and HLS in Flash on Firefox.
+- With a setup containing HLS + DASH sources and HTML5 primary, JW Player plays HLS in HTML5 on both Safari and Edge.
+DASH will function in HTML5 on Chrome and IE 11+.
+HLS will play in Flash on Firefox and other browsers.

 - With a setup containing HLS + DASH sources and Flash primary, JW Player plays HLS in Flash on Chrome, Firefox and Safari.
 DASH will only be used if a user's computer does not have Flash installed and if the browser supports it.